Skip to content

 Tool Best Approach

-Claude Code Use terminal mode (claude CLI).
+Claude Code Use terminal mode (claude CLI) — tested.
 WebView acceptProposedDiff only handles editor diffs.

-Codex Use terminal mode (codex CLI) or Codex's own --full-auto flag.
+Codex Use terminal mode (codex CLI) — tested.
+Or use Codex's own --full-auto flag.
 WebView has no commands.

-Cline / Roo Code WebView mode may work (unverified).
+Cline / Roo Code WebView mode may work (untested).

-Aider / Goose Use terminal mode.
+Aider / Goose Use terminal mode (untested but rules are wired up).
 These are terminal-only tools.

 How It Works